Law Office of Amy M. Wax, P.C. 617.227.1188

 Immigration Law firstname.lastname@example.org

-A. Paulo Silva has been a legal assistant exclusively in the practice of immigration law since 2006.
+A. Paulo Silva, with Law Office of Amy M. Wax, P.C. since its inception, is senior paralegal and has been exclusively in the practice of immigration law since 2006.
 He worked for a number of years as an immigration law paralegal at private law offices and as a volunteer paralegal at the Catholic Charities Legal Clinic in Boston.
-Mr. Silva also worked as a Senior Paralegal for the Political Asylum/Immigration Representation Project (PAIR Project) in Boston and helped coordinate the “Know Your Rights” presentations at the Suffolk, Plymouth and Bristol Correctional Facilities and provided legal assistance to the pro bono detention manager and staff attorneys.
+Mr. Silva also worked as a senior paralegal for the Political Asylum/Immigration Representation Project (PAIR Project) in Boston and helped coordinate the “Know Your Rights” presentations at the Suffolk, Plymouth and Bristol Correctional Facilities and provided legal assistance to the pro bono detention manager and staff attorneys.

-Mr. Silva has assisted immigration attorneys in all types of immigration cases, including family and employment based petitions, consular processing, deportation, NACARA, asylum, naturalization, U visas and applications for relief for victims of domestic violence.
+Mr. Silva has assisted in all types of immigration cases, including family and employment based petitions, consular processing, deportation, NACARA, asylum, naturalization, U visas and applications for relief for victims of domestic violence.
 He is fluent in Portuguese, French and Spanish.
-He holds a B.A. in political science and French from UMass Boston and an Associates degree in paralegal studies from the Massachusetts Bay Community College.
+He holds a Bachelor of Arts in political science and French from UMass Boston and an Associate's degree in paralegal studies from the Massachusetts Bay Community College.
 He also received a certificate of political science studies from Science Po and a certificate of French language studies from the Université Rennes 2 in France.

 About Our Firm